Freezer Breakfast Burritos make mornings on the go easy! Heat in the microwave from frozen and in minutes you have a hearty and delicious meal!

 - Let the burritos cool completely, then wrap in plastic wrap and store in a resealable freezer bag.
 Slicing the burritos in half before freezing helps to reheat the burritos faster.
 When ready to reheat, remove a burrito from the plastic wrap and wrap in a paper towel.

-You can grab either fresh or frozen diced potatoes, the fresh are usually found in the butcher department.
+You can grab either fresh or frozen diced potatoes; the fresh version is usually found in the butcher department.
 Cook according to the package directions.
 This is also a great way to use up leftover baked potatoes!

 - Category: Breakfast / Brunch